ethereum/mist/README.md

 ##### walletSource

-With the `walletSource` you can specify the branch to use, default ist `master`:
+With the `walletSource` you can specify the Wallet branch to use, default is `master`:

-    $ gulp mist --walletSource develop
+    $ gulp --wallet --walletSource develop

 Options are: